 You'd think that I'd have plenty of good memories from visiting that place as a child.
 You'd be wrong.

-The owner was a brilliant and skilled craftsmen.
-But he had a huge flaw: he despised children.
-When we visited, he followed us kids around, barking at us if we came close to his masterpieces.
-He greeted each visitor with a sour face, and a judgmental eye.
+The owner was brilliant; and a skilled craftsman.
+But he despised children.
+When we visited, he followed us around, barking at us if we came close to his masterpieces.
+He greeted each visitor with a sour face and a judgmental eye.

-What a shame.
-He’d created an entire world of fantasy and wonder, but didn’t like his audience.
+What a shame!
+He'd created an entire world of fantasy and wonder but didn't like his target market: kids!

 Contrast that with this quote from my buddy Chase Reeves from the Fizzle podcast (58:49):